 This work element will provide for overall program management and coordination for ongoing MPO activities such as budget preparation, contracts, grants, personnel, as well as tasks as required by the SKATS committees staffed under this element.
 SKATS committees currently providing oversight of, and input to, SKATS operations include the Policy Committee (PC) and the Technical Advisory Committee (TAC).
-In addition, other special purpose SKATS' committees established by the Policy Committee, MWACT, and the Board of the Mid-Willamette Valley Council of Governments (MWVCOG) will consider SKATS-related issues and provide input into the SKATS planning processes (RTSP, TIP, etc.) on an "as needed" basis.
+Since SKATS staff are employees of the Mid-Willamette Valley Council of Governments, this work element includes management activities that are necessary to maintain operations for the SKATS work program (budgets, invoices, quarterly reports, etc.)

-- Provide staff support to the various committees and subcommittees related to SKATS operations to ensure coordination between federal, state, regional, and local transportation planning efforts. - Manage SKATS budget, staff time, and products.
+- Provide staff support to the various committees and subcommittees related to SKATS operations to ensure coordination between federal, state, regional, and local transportation planning efforts. - Manage SKATS budget, staff time, IGAs, invoices, and related products.
+Prepare and process necessary planning agreements.

 - Minutes, agendas, meeting materials, documentation, and progress updates to the various committees and subcommittees.
-(Monthly, as required.) - Quarterly reports submitted to ODOT. - Execution and monitoring of PL Fund, Section 5303, passthrough, and other agreements necessary to carry out the existing and next UPWPs.
+(Monthly, as required.) - Quarterly reports and invoices submitted to ODOT. - Execution and monitoring of PL Fund, Section 5303, passthrough, and other agreements necessary to carry out the existing and next UPWPs.